garden-io/garden/docs/reference/commands.md

-    garden deploy my-deploy            # only deploy my-deploy garden deploy deploy-a,deploy-b    # only deploy deploy-a and deploy-b garden deploy --force              # force re-deploy, even for deploys already deployed and up-to-date garden deploy --watch              # watch for changes to code garden deploy --dev=my-deploy      # deploys all deploys, with dev mode enabled for my-deploy garden deploy --dev                # deploys all compatible deploys with dev mode enabled garden deploy --local=my-deploy    # deploys all deploys, with local mode enabled for my-deploy
+    garden deploy my-deploy            # only deploy my-deploy garden deploy deploy-a,deploy-b    # only deploy deploy-a and deploy-b garden deploy --force              # force re-deploy, even for deploys already deployed and up-to-date garden deploy --dev=my-deploy      # deploys all deploys, with dev mode enabled for my-deploy garden deploy --dev                # deploys all compatible deploys with dev mode enabled garden deploy --local=my-deploy    # deploys all deploys, with local mode enabled for my-deploy